chhitij/heroku-salary-prediction/README.md

 ---
   ### Flask
   #### Note
-      * In Falsk is best for micro app personal
+      * Falsk is best for micro app for personal uses
-      * Django is for production app industrial
+      * Django is for production app industrial purpuse
   ---
    #### Deployment over heuruku